Female worker being harassed

 Sexual harassment can make you feel disrespected, unsafe, and vulnerable.
 With a sexual harassment lawyer on your side, you can feel ready to face your harasser with confidence.
 Our employment lawyer can also help ensure that your claim is filed correctly and on time.

-Talk to Someone Today Request a Consultation with Our Dallas Sexual Harassment Attorney
+Talk to Mr. Atkerson Today Request a Consultation with Our Dallas Sexual Harassment Attorney

 When you go to work, you expect to be treated with kindness, respect, and appreciation for your contributions.
-Harassment based on your sex is completely unacceptable and can deeply affect how you feel about going to work every day.
+Harassment is completely unacceptable and can deeply affect how you feel about going to work every day.
 It can even take a toll on your personal life, causing anxiety, stress, humiliation, and low self-esteem.

 Dallas employment attorney Dan Atkerson understands how difficult it can be to pursue a sexual harassment claim on your own.
 As your attorney, he is here to handle your claim and stand by your side every step of the way.